 All business owners know that customer experience is important.
 But how many of us spend the time to really evaluate the experience our customers have with our business?

 Firstly, understand the importance of communication.
 Whether your business is retail or a software service, communication is important.
 Make sure you regularly communicate with customers - this means keeping your timing consistent and your tone consistent as well.
 Regular communication can build trust and rapport between your business and your customers.
 However, it’s important to ensure that you don’t just send your customer base marketing communications.
 If you’re always trying to sell and upsell to your customers, you risk ruining the rapport.
 Let them know what you’re up to instead - regular newsletters work well for this.
+Gather Feedback

 It’s important to understand what your customers think of your business.
 If they’re having problems, it’s likely that they won’t stick around to tell you.
 You need to ask for feedback regularly.
 If you’re communicating with customers regularly, you’re more likely to hear feedback.

-If your customers care about quick response times and quick service, prioritise that.
+If your customers care about quick response times and speedy service, prioritise that.
 If your customers want better quality, focus on that.
 Learn about your customers preferences and make those the priority for your business.
 If your funds are limited, this is especially important, as it allows you to focus your spending on areas of your business that will gain the most customer satisfaction.

 Train your employees in the way that you want your customers to be treated.
 If you have a training manual or process, make sure you regularly update it to take new customer feedback into consideration.
 Regular training and retraining will allow your employees to give the best customer service.